ManuGithubSteam/Surface3ProArch/README.md

 When you reboot you will have to activate secureboot hash the grubx64.efi binary with the hash tool.
 After that you can boot grub with secureboot active.

+## Bluethooth / Headphones

+Modify `/lib/systemd/system/bluetooth.service`, changing the Exec line to this:

+`ExecStart=/usr/libexec/bluetooth/bluetoothd --experimental`

+Adding the "experimental" line will let things like Bose products work with bluetooth.

+Also, if you’re a pulseaudio user, add this line to the end of `/etc/pulse/default.pa`, and when your headphones connect Pulseaudio will automatically re-route the audio, rather than your having to do it manually.

+`load-module module-switch-on-connect`

 ## Optimizations

 While the kernel in compiling we have some time to do some system optimizations :-)